Alex-CodeLab/NodeMonitor/README.md

 Goals:
 - simple and efficient
 - small footprint (few external libraries)
-- easy to audit (less then 500lines of code)
+- easy to audit
 - super easy to extend
 - Push messages from Clients instead of Pull by server
 - multiprocessing, async (Trio)
-- extremely low cpu/memory usage
+- very low cpu/memory usage
-- capable of running on SBC or IoT devices
+- capable of running on SBC devices (or IoT with some changes)
 - (modules for BTC/Lightning)
 - (alerting mechanism)